crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 There is one case where threads win: CPU-bound work that releases the GVL.
 Some C extensions (image processing, cryptographic operations) release the GVL while doing heavy computation.
 Multiple threads can then run those C extensions in parallel.
 Fibers can't do that.
 They share a thread.

 For actual Ruby-level CPU parallelism, you need processes or [Ractors](#why-not-ractors).
 Processes are production-ready and Rails-compatible.
-Ractors are faster but still experimental.
+Ractors are lighter than processes, but still experimental.

 ## What happens when a fiber hits I/O